What Are Transformative Works in Copyright Law?

 Characteristics of Transformative Works

 While a criticism or review is often considered a transformative work, the creator may seek legal action against you if you make inflammatory, incorrect claims, committing libel, instead of facts or opinions when describing the work.
-This is considered a defamation of character and it’s possible that the original creator will file a lawsuit against you — although this wouldn’t strictly be a copyright lawsuit in that case.
+This is considered a defamation of character and the original creator may file a lawsuit against you — although this wouldn’t strictly be a copyright lawsuit in that case.

 If you haven’t made changes to the original work that edits the message or nature of the piece or adds different information or elements, you may not be able to legally claim it as a transformative work.
 The work you produce also cannot affect the market for the original work.
 For example, you can’t come out with a competing movie that’s almost the same as the original movie because it could take away the audience of the original work.